nealbarshes/nealbarshes.github.io/PAD/index.md

 Options if still not controlled: morphine 15-30mg PO q4h or fentanyl patch.
 Consider ibuprofen, ketorolac or other NSAIDs ONLY if eGFR>60, age <60, and no/minimal contrast load. <br><br>
 MINIMIZE or AVOID oxycodone (Percocet), hydromorphone (Dilaudid), and benzodiazepines.

 <b>Post-Operative Day #1:</b> Main goals are generally out of bed, possibly transfer to unit (<i>not</i> step-down unless 5A admission criteria are met).
+Discuss patient with staff surgeon by 745am.
+Transfer orders should be written by 10am.
 <blockquote style="padding: 10px; font-style: normal; color: #2C3E50; background-color: #ccc;"><tt>
 <b>Additional orders, post-operative day #1:</b><br>
-1. Out of bed to cardiac chair by 9AM.<br>
+1. Out of bed to cardiac chair x3 during day, with first transfer by 9AM.<br>
 2. Foley out, wean any O2.<br>
 3. Saline (<i>not</i> herparin) lock IV.<br>
 4. Consider furosemide if edema present.<br>
 5. Order Iodosorb (if foot infection present) or collagenase (if uninfected foot ulcer) to bedside for dressing change on post-operative day #2.<br>
 6. Resume home insulin regimen.
-7. Determine eligibility for transition to post-op ward in afternoon.
-If so, PT consult in transfer orders.<br>
+7. PT consult in transfer orders.<br>
 8. Do NOT order AM labs for POD #2.<br>
 </tt></blockquote>
 <br>